ironscar/dba-starter/postgres/docs/11 - db-links.md

 ### Single Container Link

-- DB link from student_tracker DB to postgres DB inside one container
+- DB link frompostgres DB to student_tracker DB (get data from student_tracker to postgres) inside one container
+  - we can see this connection entry in `pg_stat_activity` in container
 - For this, the host and port parts of connection string can be skipped
 - Use `dblink(dbname=student_tracker user=springstudent password=springstudent options=-csearch_path=)`
   - The `-csearch_path=` specifies postgres to begin each session by removing publicly-writable schemas from search_path so that untrusted uers cannot change behavior of other user's queries